Mary Kom: Career

 In the Asian Boxing Olympic Qualifying rounds held in August 2021, Kom lost to China's Chang Yuan in a semi-final.

 Super Fight League

 Kom appeared on the final episode of the Super Fight League's mixed martial arts reality show – SFL Challengers.
 During this time Kom was in talks with owners Raj Kundra and Sanjay Dutt to work with the SFL in some manner other than being a fighter.

-On 24 September 2012, the Super Fight League announced that Kom will serve as the SFL's brand ambassador.
+On 24 September 2012, the Super Fight League announced that Kom would serve as the SFL's brand ambassador.